-The increase in loss on servicing asset for the three months ended March 31, 2020, as compared to the same period in 2019, was driven by decreases in interest rates, an increase in prepayment speed assumptions used in the fair valuation of MSR, and higher portfolio runoff on a larger MSR portfolio during the three months ended March 31, 2020.
+The decrease in loss on servicing asset for the three months ended June 30, 2020, as compared to the same period in 2019, was driven by a decrease in the size of the portfolio, offset by an increase in expected prepayment speed assumptions used in the fair valuation of MSR (but on a lower average portfolio balance) and higher portfolio runoff during the three months ended June 30, 2020.
+The increase in loss on servicing asset for the six months ended June 30, 2020, as compared to the same period in 2019, was driven by an increase in prepayment speed assumptions used in the fair valuation of MSR, higher expected cost-to-service due to COVID-19 related forbearances and higher portfolio runoff on a larger average MSR portfolio balance during the six months ended June 30, 2020.